gpigna0/shimmer/README.md

 ## Usage

-_*shimmer*_ provides basic functionality through `shimmer get` to print info about the current status of managed screens and `shimmer set -- <value>` to control the brightness where `value` can be:
+_*shimmer*_ provides basic functionality through `shimmer get` to print info about the current status of managed devices and `shimmer set -- <value>` to control the brightness where `value` can be:

 - `N` as an integer absolute value